Home » Best Forex Brokers in April 2026 » No Dealing Desk Forex Brokers

 Types of NDD Brokers

-We can distinguish between two main types of NDD brokers, starting with those using the straight through processing (STP) execution model.
+We can distinguish between two main types of NDD brokers, starting with the straight-through processing (STP) execution model.
 STP brokers serve as intermediaries in transactions with their customers.
 Client orders are routed to the STP broker’s servers before being passed on to a counterparty.

 Interbank market participants, market makers, and other STP brokers can all act as counterparties in this case.
 There is no order re-quoting or dealing desk intervention during this process.
 Execution speeds, while fast, usually vary based on the route each order takes.
 STP brokers generate profits by charging commissions and adding nominal markups to their spreads.

-The second subcategory of NDD brokers comprises companies using the electronic network communications (ENC) model.
+The second subcategory of NDD brokers is companies using the electronic network communications (ENC) model.
 With ECN brokers, client orders go directly to the central interbank market.
-This enables brokers to fill orders at the best possible interbank prices without dealer intervention.
-Execution speed is thus reduced to mere milliseconds.
+This allows brokers to fill orders at the best possible interbank prices without dealer intervention, with execution speed reduced to milliseconds.
 ECN brokers largely profit from commissions and always offer variable spreads.

 When looking for reliable NDD brokers, licensing and regulation are the first things you should check.
-Broking firms regulated by stringent financial watchdogs like the FCA, ASIC, and CySEC uphold the highest possible standards of price transparency, security, and client protection.
+Broking firms regulated by stringent financial watchdogs like the FCA, ASIC, and CySEC uphold high standards of price transparency, security, and client protection.

-They adhere to strict fund segregation policies, restrict leverage for retail customers, and inevitably offer negative balance protection to traders with margin accounts.
-Trading with a well-regulated broker additionally gives you legal recourse in case something goes wrong.
+They also can adhere to strict fund segregation policies, restrict leverage for retail customers, and inevitably offer negative balance protection to retail traders with margin accounts.
+Trading with a regulated broker additionally gives you potential legal recourse in case something goes wrong.

 You should also check the commissions and other related costs charged by your broker of interest.
-The best NDD brokers on the market impose considerably lower round-trip commissions than their competitors and only add minuscule markups (if any) to their spreads.
+The best NDD brokers on the market charge lower round-trip commissions than their competitors and only add small markups (if any) to their spreads.

-Look for brokers with no funding, overnight and inactivity fees as this can significantly reduce your overall trading expenses.
+Look for brokers with no funding, overnight, and inactivity fees, as this can reduce your overall trading expenses.
 Available account types and minimum trade sizes also bear consideration.
-Novices and small-scale investors should look for NDD brokerages offering micro or cent accounts that facilitate trading with fractions of a standard lot.
+Novices and small-scale traders should look for NDD brokerages offering micro or cent accounts that facilitate trading with fractions of a standard lot.

 Advantages and Disadvantages of Trading with NDD Brokers

-Trading with NDD brokers has both upsides and downsides.
-Direct market access and lower trading costs (typically commission-based) are the main positives here.
-Your overall trading experience will also improve due to the faster execution speeds inherent to NDD brokers.
-Traders will benefit from deep liquidity as prices are sourced from large pools of liquidity providers.
+Trading with NDD brokers has both pros and cons.
+Direct market access and lower trading costs (typically commission-based) are the main positives.
+Using NDD brokers can lead to faster execution speeds, as they typically automate order processing without manual intervention.
+This technical structure is designed to reduce latency, which can minimize the discrepancy between the quoted price and the final execution price.
+Traders can benefit from deep liquidity as prices are sourced from large pools of liquidity providers.
 Price manipulation and potential conflict of interest are no reasons for concern when trading without dealing desk intervention.

-Variable spreads are perhaps the biggest downside of dealing with NDD brokers as there is no way of knowing how much exactly you will pay in trading costs.
+Variable spreads are perhaps the biggest downside of dealing with NDD brokers, as there is little way of knowing exactly how much you will pay in trading costs.
 Variable spreads may widen considerably during periods of increased market volatility and lower liquidity.

 NDD Brokers FAQs